flowroute/flowroute-numbers-python/README.md

 #####Example response

 An empty string (`''`) is returned for each successfully created route; no other code or message is returned.
-An error encountered for a specific `irc.create_new_route()` line will not prevent the other routes from being created.
+An error encountered for a specific `irc.create_new_route()` line does not prevent the other routes from being created.

 	irc.create_new_route(route_name='PSTNroute1',mtype='PSTN',value='16476998778')
 	''